romainl/vim-cool/README.md

 ## Requirements

 Vim-cool is intended to be used with Vim, **and only Vim**, 7.4.2008 or later.
+It may or may not work in other editors but they are not and will not be supported.

 ## Installation